MicrosoftDocs/azure-docs/articles/backup/backup-azure-manage-windows-server.md

     The Recovery Services vault Overview dashboard displays multiple tiles that provide information about alerts and backup jobs.

-## Monitor backup jobs and alerts in vault dashboard
+## Monitor backup jobs and alerts

-The Recovery Services vault **Overview** dashboard, provides tiles for Monitoring and Usage information.
-The tiles each report on an aspect of what's happening with the selected Recovery Services vault.
+The Recovery Services vault **Overview** dashboard provides tiles for Monitoring and Usage information.
+The tiles in the Monitoring section display Critical and Warning alerts, and In progress and Failed jobs.
+Click a particular alert or job to open the Backup Alerts or Backup Jobs menu, filtered for that job or alert.

 ![Backup dashboard tasks](./media/backup-azure-manage-windows-server/monitor-dashboard-tiles-warning.png)

 The Monitoring section shows the results of predefined **Backup Alerts** and **Backup Jobs** queries.
 The Monitoring tiles provide up-to-date information about:

 * Critical and Warning alerts for Backup jobs (in the last 24 hours)
-* Pre-check status for Azure VMs - The pre-check status does not apply to on-premises VMs.
+* Pre-check status for Azure VMs - For complete information on the pre-check status, see the [Backup blog on Backup Pre-check status](https://azure.microsoft.com/blog/azure-vm-backup-pre-checks/).
 * The Backup jobs in progress, and jobs that have failed (in the last 24 hours).

 The Usage tiles provide: